veillette/opticsTextbook/content/Chap03OpticalInstrument/Problems/OpticalInstruments_Exercise.md

 2. The eye and the magnifying glass.

-In this problem the eye is modelled as a single thin lens that creates an image on the retina.
+In this problem the eye is modeled as a single thin lens that creates an image on the retina.

 The distance between the retina and the lens is $d_r$.
 Let us call the focal length of the lens $f_{\text{eye}}$.
 The eye is capable of varying $f_{\text{eye}}$.